↑

 Be careful in freezing temperatures.
 Some water purifying chemicals take longer to work in cold water.
 (Once again, read the instructions.)
 And a water filter that’s left to freeze overnight can crack and break leaving you up the creek without a paddle (or filter).
 Just stick the filter in the bottom of your sleeping bag overnight if it’s going to get well below freezing.

 What should I do if my filter breaks?
-If you’re on an extended backpacking trip and something happens that leaves you without any kind of filter or chemical purification, use the “old farm truck”.
+If you’re on an extended backpacking trip and something happens that leaves you without any kind of filter or chemical treatment, use the “old farm truck”.
 Pre-filter the water through some fabric if needed and then boil it for at least a minute.

 Try to choose water from a clean source.
 Although you’ll be filtering it, it’s better to be safe than sorry.
 So try to avoid…